Derived category and ACM bundles of moduli space of vector bundles on a curve: Semiorthogonal decomposition

 \section{Semiorthogonal decomposition}

-Since $\rM(r, L)$ is an index two Fano variety of Picard number one (\cite{Ram73}), it is straightforward to check that $\cO, \Theta$ form an exceptional collection.
+Since $\rM(r, L)$ is an index two Fano variety of Picard number one (\cite{Ram73}), $\cO, \Theta$ form an exceptional collection.
 In this section, we prove Theorem \ref{thm:SOD} by showing that the exceptional collection and the image of $\rD^{b}(X)$ form a part of a semiorthogonal decomposition of $\rD^{b}(\rM(r, L))$.
-It was proved for $r = 2$, $d = 1$ case in \cite{Nar17, Nar18}, and for $d = 1$ and $g \ge 3r + 4$ in \cite{BM19}.
+It was proved for $r = 2$ in \cite{Nar17, Nar18}, and for $d = 1$ and $g \ge 3r + 4$ in \cite{BM19}.
+Since a stronger version of Theorem \ref{thm:SOD} is proved for $r = 2$ (\cite[Theorem 1.1]{TT21}), we assume that $r \ge 3$.